 Hunter College’s Center for HIV/AIDS Educational Studies and Training has been awarded a two-year milestone-based award for more than $2.9 million from the National Institute of Allergies and Infectious Diseases (NIAID) and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) to address the HIV epidemic among gay and bisexual men and other men who have sex with men (MSM).
 Continue Reading ▶︎

 On June 29th, ISGMH hosted its second Annual Symposium titled “The State of LGBTQ Youth Health and Wellbeing: Strengthening Schools and Families to Build Resilience.”
 The symposium was organized by ISGMH, along with the Center for Prevention Implementation Methodology, Advocates for Youth, the AIDS Foundation of Chicago, and supported by the Illinois Safe Schools Alliance.
 Continue Reading ▶︎

 ISGMH’s recent announcement that Northwestern University is the first major university in Chicago to offer a gender-neutral, multi-stall restroom has gained the attention of major media.
 Outlets such as The Chicago Sun-Times, U.S. News, CBS Chicago, and Diverse Issues in Higher Education, immediately covered our story.
-This news was also picked up by The Quad City Times and the Bristol Herald Courier.
-Continue Reading ▶︎
+Along with this coverage, Dr. Continue Reading ▶︎

 During Pride Month, the Institute for Sexual and Gender Minority Health and Wellbeing (ISGMH) is thrilled to announce that Northwestern University is the first major university in Chicago to offer a gender-neutral, multi-stall restroom.